Rubusch/docker__cyclone-v__nios2/README.md

 # Build Container for my linux on NIOS2 (softcore on Altera/Intel's DE1-SoC Board)

-Contains a Dockerfile for building an docker image and its container for the Software and BSP using buildroot.
+A Dockerfile for building an 32 bit docker image and its container for the Software and BSP using buildroot.

 ## Build